mit-acl/deep_panther/Readme.md

 <details>
   <summary> <b>Note</b></summary>

 We recommend to use `MA27`.
 Alternatively, you can install both `MA27` and `MA57` by clicking on `Coin-HSL Full (Stable) Source` (free for academia) in [http://www.hsl.rl.ac.uk/ipopt/](http://www.hsl.rl.ac.uk/ipopt/) and then following the instructions above.
-Other alternative is to use the default `mumps` solver (no additional installation required), but its much slower than `MA27` or `MA57`.
+Other alternative is to use the default `mumps` solver (no additional installation required), but its much slower than `MA27` or `MA57` You can change the linear solver used by changing the name of `linear_solver_name` in the file `main.m` and run that file.

 </details>

-Then, to use a specific linear solver, you simply need to change the name of `linear_solver_name` in the file `main.m`.
-You can also introduce more changes in the optimization problem in that file.
-After these changes, you need to run `main.m`.
-This will generate all the necessary files in the `casadi_generated_files` folder.
-These files will be read by C++.

-> Note: When using a linear solver different from `mumps`, you need to start Matlab from the terminal (typing `matlab`).
+> Note: When using a linear solver different from `mumps`, you may need to start Matlab from the terminal (typing `matlab`).
 More info [in this issue](https://github.com/casadi/casadi/issues/2032).